umjammer/vavi-nio-file-base/README.md

 This package therefore brings facilities to allow you to develop custom file systems in a much easier way; see [the wiki](https://github.com/fge/java7-fs-base/wiki) for more information.

-**THIS IS STILL A WORK IN PROGRESS**.
-At the moment there is only one implementation over this package but more are to come -- the next target is [box.com](https://box.com), and Amazon S3 after that.